Zhang Ni: Restoring Han authority in Yuexi Commandery

 Sometime in the 230s, the Sou (叟) tribes in Yuexi/Yuesui Commandery (越巂郡; around present-day Liangshan Prefecture, Sichuan) revolted and declared their independence.
-The commandery had belonged to Shu Han since the forceful subjugation of Gāo Dìng in 225 by Li Yan but the State had problems asserting its authority over it.
+The commandery had belonged to Shu Han since the forceful subjugation of Gāo Dìng in 225 by Zhuge Liang but the State had problems asserting its authority over it.
 The situation degenerated when the rebels killed the two administrators, Gong Lu and Jiao Huang (焦璜), sent by the Shu government to govern the commandery.
 Furthermore, due to the hostilities from the locals subsequent appointed administrators would not enter Yuexi Commandery to assume their offices but could only reside at Anshang (安上) county, eight hundred li away and could not assume office.
 As a result, the Shu government's claim over Yuexi Commandery was in name only.

 There was discussion about restoring the commandery so the Shu government appointed Zhang Ni as the Administrator of Yuexi Commandery.
 When he arrived, Zhang Ni led those he commanded in Yuexi and enticed the tribes with favor and generous treatment hence the foreigners all started to return to submission.
 However, the northern region of Zhuomaa (捉馬) was the most rebellious.
 They were stalwart and strong and refused to submit to authority quickly, so Zhang Ni led his army to quell them.
 Zhang Ni captured their leader Wei Lang (魏狼) alive but released him as a show of mercy to win over the trust of his kind.
 Later, he memorialized the court to have Wei Lang be given a fief as a city Marquis and to have his tribe of three thousand households be officially recognized to pacify them.
 When the other tribes heard of this event, they gradually surrendered to Zhang Ni.
 For his feats, the Shu government rewarded Zhang Ni by granting him the title of secondary Marquis (關內侯).